amahadi/SiPLoR/README.md

       </li>
     <% end %>
    ```
 1. Now we need a single controller and view to render the registration and login form.
 Let us create a new controller and view(in my case `contents_controller` and `contents#new`).
 Now copy and paste(cause we love it) the contents of app/views/users/registrations/new.html.erb and app/views/users/sessions/new.html.erb to app/views/contents/new.html.erb(only if you follow me blindly otherwise different) respectively.
 Now your views should not find resources.
-To fix this following code to your app/helpers/contents_helper.rb
+To fix this, add following code to your app/helpers/contents_helper.rb
    ```
     module ContentsHelper
       def resource_name